-Other features that maximize customer satisfaction and simplicity in managing the computer are PC 98-ready and support for Advanced Configuration your system from problems before they even occur.
+Other features that maximize customer satisfaction and simplicity in managing the computer are PC 98-ready and support for Advanced Configuration and Power Interface (ACPI).
+With PC Health Monitoring, you can protect your system from problems before they even occur.

-Included I/O on all motherboards are 2 EIDE ports, a floppy port, an ECP/EPP port and 2 USB ports.
-SUPER P6DBUand P6SBU provide on-board Adaptec 7890 Ultra II SCSI controller with data transfer rate of up to 80 MB/s, and on-board Adaptec 7895 MultiChannel UW SCSI controller.
+Included I/O on all motherboards are 2 EIDE ports, a floppy port, an ECP/EPP parallel port, a PS/2 mouse and PS/2 keyboard, 2 serial ports, an infrared port and 2 USB ports.
+SUPER P6DBUand P6SBU provide on-board Adaptec 7890 Ultra II SCSI controller with data transfer rate of up to 80 MB/s, and optional RAID III (ARO-1130CX).
+SUPER P6DBS and P6SBS have integrated on-board Adaptec 7895 MultiChannel UW SCSI controller.
 The dual channels allow data transfer rate of 40 MB/s per channel.
 Additionally, these two motherboards have a RAID port on-board to support the Adaptec ARO-1130SA/CA RAIDport II card for increase I/O performance and fault tolerance.